sarahlotspeich/filling-in-blanks/README.md

 fit_m_cov <- vcov(fit_m)
 ```

-Now, embed your code from Steps 1--2 into a *multiple* imputation framework (i.e., we want to repeat this process $m$ times).
+Now, embed your code from Steps 1--2 into a *multiple* imputation framework (i.e., we want to repeat this process `m` times).

 ```{r}
 # We use 20 imputations